 1. Length of ownership

-How long have you owned the property?
+How long have you owned the prope rty?
+18 months

 2. Council tax

-Which Council Tax band is your property in?
+Which Council Tax band is your prop erty in?
+D

 3. Parking

-What are the arrangements for parking at your property?

-(Please tick all that apply)
+What are the arrangements for parking (Please tick all that apply)

-• Garage
+Garage Yes

-Allocated parking space
+Allocated parking space No

-• Driveway
+• Driveway Yes

-Shared parking
+Shared parking No

-On street
+On street No

-Resident permit
+Resident permit No

-Metered Parking
+Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or en erest, the character or appea ea of No rance of